 - Myth 6: JDM cars are religiously and properly maintained.

-At the best of times, buying a used car from someone down the street can be a daunting endeavor.
+At the best of times, buying a used car from someone down the street can be a daunting endeavour.
 But at least you can inspect the car you’re hoping to purchase and you can look the seller in the eyes before doing so.

 So what happens when you find a used car originating overseas – in this case, Japan – and it just happens to fit your wish list almost perfectly?

-Despite what you’ve seen and heard (and maybe experienced) about Japanese consumer markets, such as their work ethic, top quality manufacturing and commitment to product perfection, you still need to do your due diligence when buying a JDM car.
+Despite what you’ve seen and heard (and maybe experienced) about Japanese consumer markets, such as their work ethic, top-quality manufacturing and commitment to product perfection, you still need to do your due diligence when buying a JDM car.